-As you consider the value of a SCI-Arc education, the U.S. Department of Education has developed a useful and informative website to help you plot your road to college.
-In order to be considered for need-based financial aid—including loans, grants, scholarships, and Federal Work-Study—you must complete the Free Application for Federal Student Aid (FAFSA), available online.
+The US Department of Education has developed a useful and informative website to help navigate the financial aid process.
+In order to be considered for need-based financial aid—including loans, grants, scholarships, and Federal Work-Study—students must complete the Free Application for Federal Student Aid (FAFSA), available online.

-Make sure to indicate that you will be applying to SCI-Arc—our federal school code is 014073.
-The FAFSA requests data from your (or your parents’, if you are a dependent student) federal income tax return.
-If it is not yet completed by our priority deadline, you should report estimated tax figures on the FAFSA.
-After your FAFSA has been processed and tax returns have been filed, you will have the opportunity to correct your estimates.
+Students should indicate that they will be applying to SCI-Arc by using SCI-Arc’s Federal School Code 014073).
+The FAFSA requests data from the student’s (or their parents’, if the student is a dependent) federal income tax return.
+If not yet completed by the priority deadline, estimated tax figures should be reported on the FAFSA.
+After the FAFSA has been processed and tax returns have been filed, the student will have the opportunity to correct any estimates.

-Your financial aid award, or “package,” will be comprised of those types of financial aid for which you are eligible.
+A student’s financial aid award, or “package,” will be comprised of the types of financial aid for which they are eligible.

 Federal Pell Grant (Pell)

 The Pell Grant is awarded to undergraduate students who have not earned a bachelor's or professional degree.
 Award amounts are based on the student's level of need and enrollment status.
 If the student is enrolled less than full-time, the award will be prorated.

-NOTE: the disbursed amount will be adjusted based on registration changes (add/drops) completed through the fourth week of classes (Census).
-As a result of any enrollment changes, your award eligibility may increase or decrease.
+NOTE: The disbursed amount will be adjusted based on registration changes (add/drops) completed through the fourth week of classes (Census).
+As a result of any enrollment changes, the student’s award eligibility may increase or decrease.
 A decrease in eligibility may result in a bill.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This grant is awarded to undergraduate students with exceptional financial need.
 Funding for this grant is very limited; first priority is given to students with the lowest Expected Family Contributions (EFCs) who receive a Pell Grant and who apply by February 23 (priority application filing deadline).
-You must be enrolled in a minimum of 9 units to receive the award.
+Students must be enrolled in a minimum of 9 units to receive the award.

 Federal Education Loans